Definition: Law of diminishing marginal returns

 At a certain point, employing an additional factor of production causes a relatively smaller increase in output.

 - Diminishing returns occur in the short run when one factor is fixed (e.g. capital)

 - If the variable factor of production is increased (e.g. labour), there comes a point where it will become less productive and therefore there will eventually be a decreasing marginal and then average product.

 - This is because, if capital is fixed, extra workers will eventually get in each other’s way as they attempt to increase production.
-E.g. think about the effectiveness of extra workers in a small café.
+For example, think about the effectiveness of extra workers in a small café.
 If more workers are employed, production could increase but more and more slowly.

 - This law only applies in the short run because, in the long run, all factors are variable.